no_change

 Classic, wonderfully moist apple muffins with yogurt and oil.
-Quickly mixed together, wonderfully fluffy, and with an optional cinnamon-sugar crust.
+Quickly mixed together, wonderfully fluffy.

 These muffins combine the simplicity of Italian baking with the freshness of fresh apples - a compromise between moist batter and the warmth of yogurt, which stabilizes the structure.
 The optional cinnamon note and loose crust allow room for personal taste preferences without changing the basic recipe character.
 They are ideal for a quick but creative meal that emphasizes both the quality of the ingredients and the balance of flavors.